Takuba Task Force: First intentions

 Deployed in summer 2020, the task force is mainly composed of European special operation forces with a high level of autonomy.
 So far, contributions have been pledged by Belgium, Czechia, Denmark, Estonia, France, Greece, the Netherlands, Portugal, Romania and Sweden.

 From that list, only France, the "nation-cadre" of the Task Force is permanently deployed.

 The core of the Task Force: French, Estonian and Czech participations

 The Task Force is primarily formed by two task groups : the TG1, a Franco-Estonian unit, and the Franco-Czech TG2.
 These groups are supported by the Swedish Rapid-Response Force, named TG3.
 Each of the task groups support an ULRI (Unité Légère de Reconnaissance et d'Intervention), a type of light unit from the Malian forces operating with rifles such as the AK-47 and the AK-74M.
 These units use motorbikes and toyotas as their primary vehicles.

-The Europeans TG train and fight with the malian units.
+The Europeans TG trained and fought with the Malian units.
 In addition to that, 2 other groups, TG4 and TG5, are still in formation in July 2021.

 The Czechs are expected to prolong their commitment to Takuba following an announcement made the 30th of September 2021 by the French minister of Armed Forces.